 Boohoo is making a go of visual search.
 Over the past seven months, the fast-fashion retailer has added visual search capabilities to its website, to see how its U.K. audience interacts with this technology.
 The results of the test are encouraging, as Boohoo has seen a positive uplift in purchase behavior since they introduced visual search.
 Now, the retailer is looking to roll this capability out to their entire shopper base and further refine it.
 If you’re a retailer looking for new ways to stimulate purchase behavior, BooHoo’s story is a must-read!

-- When you look at the two stories above, this last one pales in comparison.
-But it has to be mentioned, as an example of how NOT to use technology in fashion.
-Here it is: Dolce & Gabbana used drones to carry handbags down the runway instead of models.
-Whether it was a statement or desperate cry to save the show doing something interesting in light of the new fashion tech trends, the idea of using drones to carry bags on the runway is underwhelming, to say the least.
-However, this attempt to integrate tech stuff into a runway show by a huge fashion brand goes to show how important technology has become for the fashion industry.
+This second story pales in comparison: Dolce & Gabbana used drones to carry handbags down the runway instead of models.
+Whether it was a statement or desperate cry to save the show doing something interesting given all the fashion tech stuff going on right now, the idea of using drones to carry bags on the runway is underwhelming, to say the least.
+However, this attempt to integrate tech gadgets into a runway show by a huge fashion brand goes to show how important technology has become for the fashion industry.

 So, which is which?